verrazzano/docs/content/en/docs/guides/migrate/install/cert-manager/_index.md

 ---
 title: "cert-manager"
-description: "Learn how to install cert-manager on OCNE 2.0"
 weight: 1
 draft: false
 ---
+This document shows you how to install cert-manager on OCNE.

 ## Helm Install
 ## Issuers